Anja585/pands-project2021/README.md

 top     Iris-setosa
 freq             50
 ```
-The output of the descriptive statistics information for quantitative variables are presented in the tables below.
+The output of the descriptive statistics information for quantitative variables is presented in the tables below.
 All measures are given in centimeters.

 Count marks the number of instances in the sample for each variable type.
 Mean is the average of each variable.
 Standard deviation express how much the members of a group differ from the mean value for the group.
-The table also gives values of minimun and maximum values, median (50%), first (25%) and third quartile (75%).
+The table also gives values of minimum and maximum values, median (50%), first (25%), and third quartile (75%).
 ```
 iris setosa
        sepal_length  sepal_width  petal_length  petal_width